-In the last Unit, you have read about the invention of typewriter by Christopher L. Sholes, particularly the 'keyboard', which is the crucial part of the typewriter.
+In the last Unit, you have read about the invention of typewriter by Christopher Latham Sholes, particularly the 'keyboard', which is the crucial part of the typewriter.
 Keys of letters were not positioned alphabetically on the board, called the keyboard.
 The keyboard had been designed in four rows, each row having 10-11 letter-keys.
 People used different methods for the operation of this keyboard.
 Every method had some merits and demerits.
-In this chapter you will also learn the operation of Home Row, Bottom Row, Top Row and the row for operation of numbers and signs.
+In this unit you will also learn the operation of Home Row, Top Row, Bottom Row, and the Row for Operation of Numbers and Signs.

-2.2 OBJECTIVES
+2.2 LEARNING OBJECTIVES

-After going through this chapter, you will be able to:
+After going through this unit, you will be able to:

-- know the Keyboard used in typewriters vis-à-vis computers/laptops
+- Know the keyboard used in typewriters vis-à-vis computers/laptops.

-- know the Correct sitting posture of a typist
+- Know the correct sitting posture of a typist.

-- selection of right height chair & Table
+- Selection of right height chair & table.

-- Placement of machine on the table
+- Placement of machine on the table .

-- Methods of operation of keyboard
+- Methods of operation of keyboard.

-- Merits & demerits of both methods
+- Merits & demerits of both methods.

-- learn of home row, upper row, bottom row and special row of numbers etc
+- Learn of home row, upper row, bottom row and special row of numbers etc.